NHSDigital/spine-directory-service-api/docker/sds-api/spine-directory-service/sds/sds-mock-ldap.md

 # Simulating slow LDAP response

-When mock response is enabled, it is possible to simulate long LDAP response using the `SDS_MOCK_LDAP_PAUSE_IN_SECONDS` environment variable
+When mock response is enabled, it is possible to simulate long LDAP response using the `SDS_MOCK_LDAP_PAUSE` environment variable
 If value is not present, the default 0 seconds will be used - immediate response